memex/trails-proposal/README.md

 - Would a `mx:layoutStrategy` property be useful to give consuming clients a hint as to how to best present a trail?
 - What is the correct syntax for a `dc:description` with multiple languages?

+## IPFS
+It is possible to store these JSON-LD annotations in IPFS/IPLD.
+To do so, the `id` property must be excluded as per [this discussion](https://github.com/ipfs/notes/issues/152#issuecomment-239153915).
+Content IRIs starting with `http://example.org/` can be replaced with a `fs:/ipfs/QmContent/` IRI, thus adhering to the Web Annotation Data Model.
+A consuming client application can interpret these IRIs as necessary.

 # Entries